Close up of the hand of a PHS student holdidng an epee during Fencing class

 As indicated in our lease, PHS has use of the following spaces:

-• The back or south door to enter and exit the building.
+• The south door to enter and exit the building.

-• The picnic tables, parking lot, and the east, south, and west lawns.
+• The picnic tables, parking lot, and the east/west/south lawns.

-• The Fellowship Hall lobby may be used for quiet studying or co-working only as voices carry upstairs.
+• The Fellowship Hall Lobby may be used for quiet studying/co-working only, as voices carry upstairs where others are working.

-• The Resource Room (118) may be used for studying or co-working provided an adult co-op member or instructor is also in the room at all times.
+• The Resource Room (118) may be used for studying/co-working, provided an adult co-op member or instructor is also in the room at all times.

-• The main or east door with the exception of instructors bringing supplies and equipment in and out of the Fellowship Hall or Kitchen (with students to assist as needed).
+• The east door, with the exception of instructors bringing supplies and equipment in and out.

-• The elevator except as needed as a disability entrance.
+• The elevatorexcept if needed as a disability entrance.

-• The stairs leading to the second floor from the Fellowship Hall lobby.
+• The stairs by the Fellowship Hall lobby.

-• The stairs leading to the second floor from the south door entryway.
+• The stairs by the south door entryway.

 • Any part of the upper floor.